-In many cases, women choosing to pursue surrogacy are doing so because they want to help someone they know to have a child.
+In many cases, women pursue surrogacy because they want to help someone they know to have a child.
 If you’re thinking about being a surrogate for a friend or family member in New York or New Jersey, our attorneys are here to help.

-Even though you have already identified intended parents, you will still need to undergo the required ASRM screening procedures to ensure that you are eligible to be a surrogate.
+Even though you have already identified intended parents, you will still need to undergo the required American Society for Reproductive Medicine (ASRM) screening procedures to ensure that you are eligible to be a surrogate.
 You will also need to enter into a surrogacy contract with the intended parents.
 These documents outline everyone’s expectations and responsibilities and are designed to ensure that the parties are comfortable with the journey they are taking together.

 If you are considering being a surrogate for a friend or family member, you can contact the law firm of Rumbold & Seidelman today for legal guidance.
+You can also feel free to call us at 914-779-1050.
 Our attorneys can help you complete the legal documents required before the start of the medical procedures related to the pregnancy.
-Feel free to contact our law firm at 914-779-1050.

 In the meantime, you can find answers to many of your questions below.